Klaim/cpp-proposals/dxxxx-implicit-return-and-anonymous-structs.rst

 Is :cpp:`decltype(return)` dangerous?
 -------------------------------------

 P0224_ previously recommended overloading :cpp:`auto` as a mechanism for implicitly naming the return type given a prior declaration.
 While we believe this approach is feasible, there were some potential issues, which are discussed in P0224_.
 While we would happily accept the solution proposed by P0224_, we feel that :cpp:`decltype(return)` is less ambiguous, both to readers and to compilers.
 It is slightly more verbose than :cpp:`auto`, but not so much that we feel the added verbosity is an issue in those cases where we expect it to be used, and the extra verbosity may serve to deter "frivolous" use.
-Particularly, there is a clear distinction between inferred return values (the traditional use of :cpp:`auto` as a return type) and "implied" return values (that is, the use of :cpp:`decltype(return)` as an alternate spelling of a previously declared return type).
+Particularly, there is a clear distinction between inferred return values (the traditional use of :cpp:`auto` as a return type) and "implied" return values (that is, the use of :cpp:`decltype(return)` as an alternate spelling of a previously declared return type), which entirely avoids the issue this question, as it appears in P0224_, addressed.

 What about defining types in function pointer types?
 ----------------------------------------------------